2023 Virginia Beach tornado

 2023 tornado in Virginia, U.S.

 In the evening hours of April 30, 2023, a rare and intense tornado struck portions of Virginia Beach, the largest city in the state of Virginia.
 The tornado inflicted heavy damage to dozens of homes, with wind speeds in the vortex reaching as high as 145 mph.
-Despite heavy damage no casualties were recorded.
+Despite heavy damage, no casualties were recorded.
 The tornado prompted the closure of three schools in the area; Virginia Beach was put under a local state of emergency.
 Damage costs from the tornado totaled an estimated $15 million (2023 USD).

-The tornado first touched down at 5:48 pm EST inflicting EF0 and EF1 damage to trees on River Road and the Broad Bay Estates residential subdivision.
-It reached EF2 intensity over Upper Chelsea Reach, where tree trunks were snapped.
-A home was initially deroofed on Haversham Close, before the tornado rapidly intensified while moving to the northeast over homes, inflicting EF3-rated damage to structures.
-A home on Haversham Close was shifted off its foundation, and several others sustained heavy damage.
-The tornado continued over residential areas at EF1 intensity, before briefly becoming a waterspout.
-The tornado then impacted Joint Expeditionary Base Fort Story before lifting at 5:48 pm EST.
+The tornado touched down in a residential area on the northern side of Virginia Beach, initially causing minor damage along River Road and before it entered the Broad Bay Estates residential subdivision and intensified.
+The tornado reached its peak intensity as it moved through the neighborhood, inflicting major structural damage to multiple large and well-built homes.
+The tornado then weakened again before it impacted the Joint Expeditionary Base Fort Story, and it then dissipated shortly after.

 Advanced forecasting

 On April 28, the Storm Prediction Center (SPC) outlined a "marginal", level 1-out-of-5 risk for severe weather in its Day 3 convective outlook.
 The risk area covered much of the East Coast of the United States, including the Tidewater region.
 The text product issued in conjunction with the marginal risk noted that "strong to locally severe thunderstorms will be possible Sunday across the eastern Carolinas into the Tidewater Region, and also across parts of Florida".
-The Day 2 convective outlook, issued a day later on January 29, saw a "slight", level 2-out-of-5 risk outlined for the same area that was initially covered in the marginal risk.
+The Day 2 convective outlook, issued a day later on April 29, saw a "slight", level 2-out-of-5 risk was outlined in the same area.
 In addition to a slight risk area outlined for the Tidewater region, another slight risk area was outlined by the SPC for much of South Florida.
 A 5% chance of tornadoes was outlined for both slight risk areas, in addition to a 15% chance of damaging wind and 5% chance of damaging hail.